Chain of Correction for Full-text Speech Recognition with Large Language Models: Experiments

-To examine the performance of the CoC model on extremely long context, we randomly selected 100 long articles from the IndustryCorpus2 dataset\footnote{https://huggingface.co/datasets/BAAI/IndustryCorpus2}, each containing at least 12k characters (approximately 8k tokens after tokenization).
-Utilizing the same data creation procedure, i.e., TTS-ASR pipeline, as in~\cite{tang2025full}, we generated an extremely long test set with a total of 59,147 segments.
-The segments are divided based on Voice Activity Detection (VAD) within the ASR system.
-This test set is also published in the ChFT dataset\footnote{https://huggingface.co/datasets/tzyll/ChFT}.
-Table~\ref{tab:extremely_long_stat} presents statistics on character length and audio duration, with maximum token length reaching around 54k, corresponding to audio duration of up to 4 hours.
-The cumulative length of all messages for a single article amounts to roughly 3 times the length of the article itself.
-This is because the model corrects the article one time (x1), utilizing pre-recognized segments as guidance (x1) and the pre-recognized full text as context (x1).
-Consequently, the maximum token count for an article's messages in the extremely long test set can reach approximately 160k.
+To evaluate the CoC model with extra-long context, we randomly selected 100 long articles from the IndustryCorpus2 dataset\footnote{https://huggingface.co/datasets/BAAI/IndustryCorpus2}, each with at least 12k characters (about 8k tokens after tokenization).
+Following the same TTS-ASR pipeline as in~\cite{tang2025full}, we created an extra-long test set totaling 59,147 segments, divided via Voice Activity Detection (VAD) in the ASR system.
+This test set is also included in the ChFT dataset\footnote{https://huggingface.co/datasets/tzyll/ChFT}.
+Table~\ref{tab:extremely_long_stat} shows statistics of character length and audio duration, and the maximum token length is about 54k, matching audio duration of up to 4 hours.
+All messages for a single article sum to roughly 3 times the article length, because the model corrects the article (x1), uses pre-recognized segments as guidance (x1), and uses the pre-recognized full text as context (x1).
+Thus, the maximum token count per article's messages in this test set can approach 160k.

-The results in Table~\ref{tab:extremely_long} illustrate that the CoC model still achieves significant error reduction on the extremely long test set.
-Specifically, the ER is reduced by 18.48\% compared to the baseline model for Mandarin text, with consistent reductions in other types of errors, demonstrating the CoC model's potential with extremely long context.
+The results in Table~\ref{tab:extremely_long} illustrate that the CoC model still achieves significant error reduction on the extra-long test set.
+Specifically, the ER is reduced by 18.48\% compared to the baseline model for Mandarin text, with consistent reductions in other types of errors, demonstrating the CoC model's potential with extra-long context.